roblox-ts/roblox-ts.com/_docs/quick-start.md

 		}
 	}
 }
 ```
 You should add more partitions for the sub-folders of your `out` folder.
+For more information, please read [Rojo's documentation](https://rojo.space/docs/latest/guide/new-game/).
+{:.info}

 The `include` folder should be placed in a shared container that can be accessed from anywhere like `ReplicatedStorage`.

-6\.
-Run `npm install @rbxts/types` to install the Roblox API type definitions.
+6. Add the folders `src`, `out` and `include` in your workspace.

-7\.
-Start roblox-ts in watch mode `rbxtsc -w`
+7. Start roblox-ts in watch mode `rbxtsc -w`

+If you changed the `include` folder location, instead run `rbxtsc -w -i <path-to-include>` and make sure that path exists in the rojo filesystem.
+{:.warn}

-8\.
-Start Rojo `rojo serve`
+8. Start Rojo (`rojo serve`)

-9\.
-Write code!
+9. Write code!

 It is recommended that you peruse through the [Usage](/docs/usage/) and [Guides](/docs/guides/) sections as you get started.

-roblox-ts is still in development and you may run into situations where invalid Lua is emitted. **Please report these cases to us** either by [creating an issue](https://github.com/roblox-ts/roblox-ts/issues) or joining our Discord server (link above).
+roblox-ts is still in development and you may run into situations where invalid Lua is emitted. **Please report these cases to us** either by [creating an issue](https://github.com/roblox-ts/roblox-ts/issues) or joining our [Discord server](https://discord.gg/f6Rn6RY).
 {:.warn}